Ralph Mobbs

 Ralph Mobbs is an Australian neurosurgeon who specialises in spinal surgery.
 He operates at Prince of Wales Private and Public Hospital.
-He sees patients at his clinic (the NeuroSpine Clinic) and at an additional clinic in Bowral.
+He is an Associate Professor of Neurosurgery at the University of New South Wales.

 Early life and education

-Mobbs attended the University of New South Wales (UNSW), graduating with a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1993.
+Mobbs attended the University of New South Wales, graduating with a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1993.
 He completed his Master of Surgery (MS) from UNSW in 2002.
 He qualified as a neurosurgeon in 2003.

 Career

 Mobbs trained in Sydney and worked for some time in Canada.
 He currently sub-specialises is spinal neurosurgery.
 He is the founder and director of the NeuroSpine Clinic at the Prince of Wales Private Hospital, the founder of AustSpine (acquired by LifeHealthCare in 2009), Jasper MedTech (JMT), the Wearables and Gait Assessment Research group (WAGAR) and the NeuroSpine Surgery Research group (NSURG).
-He is an Associate professor of Neurosurgery at the University of New South Wales (UNSW).
+He is an Associate Professor of Neurosurgery at the University of New South Wales.

 His interests include surgical technique and work flow, design and development of medical prosthesis, patient-specific implants (PSIs), neuroscience research and teaching.

 Mobbs has received media attention for his interests in personalisation of medicine, in particular for PSIs and has written multiple commentary pieces on the future of personalisation of medical implants, He was the first surgeon to design and implant a 3D printed spinal prosthesis into a cancer patient.